Muscles of respiration: Accessory muscles of respiration

 Accessory muscles of respiration are muscles that assist, but do not play a primary role, in breathing.
 Use of these while at rest is often interpreted as a sign of respiratory distress.
 There is no definitive list of accessory muscles, but the sternocleidomastoid and the scalenes (anterior, middle, and posterior) are typically included, as they assist in elevating the rib cage.
 The involvement of these muscles seems to depend on the degree of respiratory effort.
 During quiet breathing, the scalenes are consistently physically active, while the sternocleidomastoids are quiet.
 With an increase in the respiratory volume, sternocleidomastoids also become active.
 Both muscles are simultaneously activated when one breathes in at the maximal flow rate.

 Apart from the above neck muscles, the following muscles have also been observed contributing to respiration: serratus anterior, pectoralis major and pectoralis minor, trapezius, latissimus dorsi, erector spinae, iliocostalis, quadratus lumborum, serratus posterior superior, serratus posterior inferior, levatores costarum, transversus thoracis, subclavius (Kendall et al., 2005).
 The levator labii superioris alaeque nasi muscle lifts the sides of the nostrils.

 Muscles of exhalation

 During quiet breathing, there is little or no muscle contraction involved in exhalation; this process is simply driven by the elastic recoil of the lungs.
-When forceful exhalation is required, or when the elasticity of the lungs is reduced (as in emphysema), active exhalation can be achieved by contraction of the abdominal wall muscles (rectus abdominis, transverse abdominis, external oblique muscle and internal oblique muscle).
+When forceful exhalation is required, or when the elasticity of the lungs is reduced (as in emphysema), active exhalation can be achieved by contraction of the abdominal wall muscles (rectus abdominis, transverse abdominis, external oblique muscle, pyramidalis and internal oblique muscle).
 These press the abdominal organs cranially (upward) into the diaphragm, reducing the volume of the thoracic cavity.

 The internal intercostal muscles have fibres that are angled obliquely downward and backward from rib to rib.
 These muscles can therefore assist in lowering the rib cage, adding force to exhalation.